Notice

 Platforms

-The chart below shows which Linux platforms Ceph provides packages for, and which platforms Ceph has been tested on.
+The chart below shows the platforms for which Ceph provides packages, and the platforms on which Ceph has been tested.

 Ceph does not require a specific Linux distribution.
 Ceph can run on any distribution that includes a supported kernel and supported system startup framework, for example sysvinit or systemd.
 Ceph is sometimes ported to non-Linux systems but these are not supported by the core Ceph effort.